rekki/go-query/README.md

 Basic []int32{} that the whole interface works on top score is IDF (not tf*idf, just 1*idf, since we dont store the term frequency for now) if you dont know totalDocumentsInIndex, which could be the case sometimes, pass any constant > 0
+WARNING: the query *can not* be reused WARNING: the query it not thread safe

 #### type Query